anupcshan/anantha/README.md

 - Optional MQTT proxying to AWS IoT (requires additional certs setup) for integration with Carrier mobile app

 ### Prepare and update HVAC firmware
 1. Download and extract the firmware for your thermostat from the [Carrier Infinity Thermostat Firmware page](https://www.myinfinitytouch.carrier.com/Infinity/Downloads).
 You need a file that looks like `BINF0456.hex` (`0456` here is the firmware version, it may be different for you).
+This tool will patch the firmware to include a CA certificate that the thermostat will trust, allowing Anantha to handle MQTT connections.
 2. Use `hexsed` to patch the firmware with the CA certificate.
 ```bash
 hexsed -in original/BINF0456.hex -out updated/BINF0456.hex